aws/aws-cdk/packages/@aws-cdk/aws-elasticloadbalancingv2/README.md

 The reason is that these methods will create resources in the same Stack as the object they're called on, which may lead to cyclic references between stacks.
-Instead, you will have to create an `ApplicationListener` in the service stack, or an empty `TargetGroup` in the load balancer stack that you attach your service to.
+Instead, you will have to create an `ApplicationListener` in the target stack, or an empty `TargetGroup` in the load balancer stack that you attach your service to.